Close

 Organize your finances

-During your deployment, you may be eligible for military pay entitlements such as a family separation allowance or combat pay.
-This is an ideal time to save money, pay off debt or just tidy up your finances.
-Meeting with a personal finance specialist can be a great way to make sure you understand your entitlements and benefits and get the most out of your money so you can meet your financial goals.
+During your deployment, you may be eligible for military pay entitlements, such as a family separation allowance or combat pay.
+This is an ideal time to save money, pay off debt or tidy up your finances.
+Meeting with a personal finance specialist can be a great way to ensure you understand your entitlements and benefits and get the most out of your money to meet your financial goals.

 Prepare your family and children